jrpool/jsonresume-theme-a11y/README.md

 ### Stringables

-You can give various formats to inline text in your résumé.
+You can choose how inline text in your résumé is rendered.
 The theme format requires that some items be “stringables”.
-A stringable is either a string or an object that the theme knows how to convert to a string.
-Such an object must have `format` and `data` properties.
-The format property has one of the following format descriptors as its value:
+A stringable is a string, array, or object.
+If it is an array, then each of its elements is a non-array stringable, and the theme concatenates the renderings of the elements to create a string.
+If it is an object, then it has `format` and `data` properties.
+The format property has one of the following values (`address`, etc.), and the `data` property complies with the specifications of that value.

 #### Address (`address`)

-The `data` value is an object with `address`, `city`, `region`, `postalCode`, and `countryCode` properties, where each of those properties has a string value.
+The `data` value is an object with `point`, `city`, `region`, `postalCode`, and `countryCode` properties, where each of those properties has a string value.

 It will be rendered as a 2-line string, with a line break after the (street) address.